Circle of Service Logo

 Lapsed Donors

 For us, the challenge grant gave us an avenue to renew some old relationships, and build some new ones.
 Our organization was founded by a coalition of church leaders.
-Over the years, these religious leaders and the members of their Mission Committee’s have changed, retired, and even in many cases passed away.
+Over the years, these religious leaders and the members of their Mission Committees have changed, retired, and even in some cases, passed away.
 We need these Samaritans back, as donors, and as partners.

 We used our Challenge grant, in part, as a catalyst to reconnect with these churches, asking them to join with us in observing National Hunger and Homelessness Awareness Week through sermon, volunteer effort or special collections.
 Several did, re-igniting the call-to-action that had previously prompted them to provide social services to the homeless by opening their church basements on cold winter nights, and hosting soup kitchens during the day, at a time when government and nonprofits had not yet entered the picture.
 We expect to enjoy our renewed partnership of these churches for years to come.